mbergsto/bds-daejeon-hadoop/README.md

 # or
 su - hduser

+# On both PI 2 and PI 3, run
+source ~/.zshrc

 # Format and start HDFS on PI 3 (namenode)
 hdfs namenode -format # Only first time to initialize! start-dfs.sh